 The tools of choice, for precision studies of the bound states of QCD, are photon and electron beams.
 There are a number of ways a hadron can be studied in such an experiment.
 It can be gently "nudged" to excite it into a resonant state, the decay of which provides information about the short-lived particle revealing its internal structure and allowed transitions.
 This is the field of hadron spectroscopy, which also seeks to discover evidence for new "exotic" particles, for example gluon-only resonances or bound states of more than three quarks.
-These are allowed by QCD but experimental hints have only appeared recently.
-Understanding the existence (or absence) of these states presents another way to explore the dynamics of the strong interaction.
-Hadron resonances are studied by UK nuclear physicists in fixed targets at Jefferson Laboratory (Lab) in the US (CLAS and GlueX collaborations) and at the Mainz Microtron (MAMI) in Germany.
+These are allowed by QCD but experimental hints have only appeared recently, most notably in the candidate for a charm-pentaquark state and the observation of a hexaquark.
+Understanding the existence (or absence) of these states presents another way to explore the dynamics of the strong interaction, while the properties of multiquark states have direct implications for the composition of neutron stars and the nuclear equation of state.
+Hadron resonances are studied by UK nuclear physicists using fixed targets at Jefferson Laboratory (JLab) in the US (CLAS and GlueX collaborations) and at the Mainz Microtron (MAMI) in Germany.